dherman/tc39-codex-wiki/data/es6/arrow-functions/index.md

 *Champions*: Brendan Eich<br/>
 *Details*: [full proposal](details)

-Arrow Functions aim to address and resolve several common pain points of traditional `Function Expression`:
+The goal of Arrow Functions is to address and resolve several common pain points of traditional `Function Expression`:

   * Lexical `this` binding;